 How do you know whether you can trust a conclusion reached in a scientific review assessing the harms of an environmental exposure?
-In part one of this two-part series, we will explain how scientists evaluate an entire body of evidence to answer a specific research question using systemic review methods and look at why this … Continue reading Wolf in sheep’s clothing: EPA’s TSCA systematic review method
+In part one of this two-part series, we will explain how scientists evaluate an entire body of evidence to answer a specific research question using systematic review methods and look at why this … Continue reading Wolf in sheep’s clothing, part 1: EPA’s TSCA systematic review method

 As many times as my parents used it, “because I said so” is never a good rationale-- but that’s basically what EPA wants us to believe for why the chemical Pigment Violet 29 is not risky.
 We blogged previously that the meager available data does not support this conclusion, and EPA’s release of additional information- … Continue reading Using shoddy methods, EPA says chemical is not risky